-Although USEPA January 5, 2010 guidance gives states the discretion to aggregate VOC and NO_x emissions "provided that aggregation is not used to avoid a 'major source' applicability finding, and aggregation is consistent with the attainment demonstration", 18 NJDEP did not aggregate NO_x and VOC emissions but instead considered NO_x and VOC emissions separately for each major source, or facility.
+Although USEPA January 5, 2010 guidance gives states the discretion to aggregate VOC and NO_x emissions "provided that aggregation is not used to avoid a 'major source' applicability finding, and aggregation is consistent with the attainment demonstration",18 NJDEP did not aggregate NO_x and VOC emissions but instead considered NO_x and VOC emissions separately for each major source, or facility.
 This was to ensure the most conservative (highest) estimates for the Section 185 fee calculations.

 NJDEP's alternative program is a fee-collection program that collects an equivalent amount of fees.
 Pursuant to CAA Section 185(b), the fee shall be equal to \$5,000 per ton (adjusted annually for inflation beginning after 1990) emitted by the major source during the calendar year more than 80 percent of the baseline amount.
 USEPA publishes inflation adjusted fee rates periodically.
-The inflation adjusted fee rate of \$8,511.33 per ton and \$8,755.33 per ton for 2008 and 2009, respectively, are used to calculate fee obligations.19 https://www.epa.gov/sites/default/files/2015-09/documents/1hour_ozone_nonattainment_guidance.pdf https://www.epa.gov/system/files/documents/2024-01/memorandum_sec-185-penalty-fees-for-year-2023_10-12-2023.pdf
+The inflation adjusted fee rate of \$8,511.33 per ton and \$8,755.33 per ton for 2008 and 2009, respectively, are used to calculate fee obligations.19

 Table 1 displays the total sum of the individual major source actual NO_x and VOC emissions for 2007, 2008, and 2009.
-The full calculations and individual source emission values are provided in Appendix 1.
+The full calculations and individual source emission values are provided in the appendices.